Inspired By Art

 So many artists were inspired and learned from the greats like Van Gogh and Pablo Picasso.

-Today’s artists are learning from more modern artists who have developed a unique style by studying the greats.
+Today’s artists learn from more modern artists who have developed a unique style by studying the greats.

-Inspiration comes from a style or design that makes you feel a certain way.
+Inspiration is a style or design that makes you feel a certain way.

-Identify what makes you feel attracted to certain works of art and practice that style and technique until you have your own unique artistic style.
+Identify what attracts you to certain works of art and practice that style and technique until you have your own unique artistic style.